cloudnative-pg/cloudnative-pg/docs/src/backup_volumesnapshot.md

     Hot backup with direct support of
     [PostgreSQL's low level API for base backups](https://www.postgresql.org/docs/current/continuous-archiving.html#BACKUP-LOWLEVEL-BASE-BACKUP) will be added in version 1.22.
-Having said this, the current implementation is suitable for production HA environments as, by honoring the backup target settings, will work on the most aligned standby without impacting the primary.
+Having said this, the current implementation is suitable for production HA environments, as it will by default work on the most aligned standby without impacting the primary.

+!!!
+Warning
+    As noted in the [backup document](backup.md), a cold snapshot explicitly set to target the primary will result in the primary being fenced for the duration of the backup, rendering the cluster read-only during that time.

+!!!
+Warning
+    A volume snapshot backup requires fencing the target instance.
+For safety, in a cluster already containing fenced instances, a cold snapshot would be rejected.

 CloudNativePG is one of the first known cases of database operators that directly leverages the Kubernetes native Volume Snapshot API for both